lemoine-py/Double-pendulum/README.md

 > This README file is temporary.

+## Introduction

+In this project, we analyze the model of the double pendulum.
+We first solve numerically its lagrangian equations, translated into a system of four first-order ordinary differential equations, with the Runge-Kutta 4 scheme implemented via python.
+We then represent visually the system, by a couple of different types of graphs.
+Finally we analyze the chaoticity of the system, by computing the experimental values of the lyapunov exponents and plotting them into intuitive graphs.

-## Description of the problem
+## Description of the model

-The model of the double pendulum consists of two points objects with mass $m$, linked by two arms of fixed length $l$, subject to the gravity force in the vertical.
-The position of the two objects is completely defined by the angles $\theta_1$ and $\theta_2$ .
-This system has the characteristic of developing chaotic trajectories above a certain threshold in the energy of the initial condition.
+In a nutshell, the model of the double pendulum consists in a pendulum hanging at the bottom of another pendulum.
+In our case, we consider two dimensionless objects of mass resp. $m_1$ and $m_2$, each object being attached to a rod of fixed length resp. $l_1$ and $l_2$.
+We will restrict ourselves to the two-dimensional model, subject to the gravity force in the vertical.

+Above a certain energy treshold for the initail conditions, this system is known to be a chaotic one, meaning that the dynamics of the objects, entirely determined by the angles $θ_1$ and $θ_2$, are very sensitive to the initial conditions (which are the initial values for $θ_1$,$θ_2$, $\dot{θ}_1$, $\dot{θ}_2$).

-### Chaos and Lyapunov exponent
+## Chaos and Lyapunov exponent

 The Lyapunov exponent is a mathematical concept that characterizes the chaotic behaviour of a dynamical system.
 Let’s say that we have a system